- Who We Are

 - Public Square

-Since 2002, CNU's annual Charter Awards have recognized outstanding achievements in architectural, landscape, and urban design and planning worldwide.
-Regarded as the preeminent award for excellence in urban design, the CNU Charter Awards honors a select number of winners—including student winners.
+For the 23rd year, CNU's Charter Awards will recognize outstanding achievements in architectural, landscape, and urban design and planning worldwide.
+Regarded as the preeminent award for excellence in urban design, the CNU Charter Awards honor a select number of winners—including student winners.
 Winning projects represent major contributions to building more equitable, sustainable, connected, healthy, and prosperous communities.

 - The Region: Metropolis, City, and Town